 Negative effects of crack use include:

-- Paranoia – Different people respond differently to crack, but generally the more one uses the more the negative effects begin to show themselves.
-Paranoia is common with with crack use.
+- Paranoia – Different people respond differently to crack, but generally, the more one uses the more the negative effects begin to show themselves.
+Paranoia is common with crack use.

 - Agitation – Crack is an extreme stimulant, the use of which can put the body and mind into overdrive and cause severe agitation, restlessness, and irritability.
 Sleeplessness is common.

 - Severe Mood Swings – Because the mind is regularly moving from intense elation to deep depression, mood swings often continue even after the user comes down.
 The individual will often stay in a state of depression, become isolated and more difficult to connect with.
 The longer someone uses crack, the more difficult it becomes to react in moderation to challenges common in everyday life.

 - Heart Damage – Crack damages the heart and the arteries and blood vessels in the body.
 Crack use over time can stress the heart and cause hardening in the arteries.